tianbo-xie/Resumeweb/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tianbo was born on Xining,Qinghai province, People's Reublic of China and moved to Beijing when he was five.
+Tianbo was born on Xining, Qinghai province, People's Reublic of China and moved to Beijing when he was five.
+He spent most of his young time on Beijing, but he is very excited to leave Beijing and go back to Lexington, Kentucky

-He now is a graduate student at Dr. Rachel Schendel (https://afs.ca.uky.edu/person/Schendel) lab working on upcycling of bourbon spent grains into novel food gradients.
+He is a graduate student at Dr. Rachel Schendel (https://afs.ca.uky.edu/person/Schendel) lab working on upcycling of bourbon spent grains into novel food gradients.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.